-Hemimorphite is an extremely rare gem quality form of zinc silicate, once referred to as 'calamine'.
-The term 'calamine' is no longer used to refer to the gemstone, though it is still used in reference to calamine lotion, a pharmaceutical product composed of zinc and iron oxide that is used to relieve itching and minor skin irritations.
-Hemimorphite is very closely associated with smithsonite, another rare collector's gem.
-For many years, hemimorphite and smithsonite were both classed together as calamine because they closely resemble one another.
-It was not until 1803 that they were discovered to be two different minerals by mineralogist, James Smithson (of the Smithsonian Institute).
+Hemimorphite is an extremely rare gem-quality form of zinc silicate, once referred to as 'calamine'.
+Although 'calamine' is no longer used to refer to the gemstone as of recent times, it is still used in reference to 'calamine lotion', a pharmaceutical product composed of zinc and iron oxide used to relieve itching and minor skin irritations.
+Hemimorphite is closely associated with smithsonite, another rare collector's gem.
+For many years, because of their close resemblance to one another, hemimorphite and smithsonite were grouped together as 'calamine'.
+It wan't until 1803 they were discovered to be two distinctively different minerals by James Smithson, mineralogist of the Smithsonian Institute.

 Hemimorphite can be found in many areas of the world, but very few deposits yield gemstone quality materials.
 Some of the most significant deposits are from Vieille Montagne, Belgium and Aachen, Germany.

 Other notable origins include Algeria, Australia, Austria, England, Italy, Mexico, Poland, Russia (Siberia), Thailand, the Congo, Namibia, Madagascar and the United States, including Pennsylvania, Montana, Colorado and New Mexico.

 Hemimorphite can occur in various tones of blue, green and colorless (white).
 Most gemstones are blue to blue-green, and look similar to chrysocolla or turquoise.
 The most desirable color is sky to Swiss blue, which is reminiscent of Paraiba tourmaline.
 Hemimorphite often exhibits bands of blue with white streaks, and it may also be found interspersed by a dark matrix (the surrounding material).